SofarGroup13/MultimodalDatasetCreation/README.md

 ## Contents of the repository
 In this section we will explain the repository's content.

+### Dependence

+### Files
+This is the folder in which the files created with the application will be stored.

 ### Pictures
 This folder contains the several images that need to be displayed in the GUI in order to concisely communicate to the user what gesture he/she has to perform at a given time.

 ### Launch
-This folder contains the launchfile that executes the whole program.
+This folder contains two launchfiles: one executes the whole application and the other one executes the nodes which mimic the hardware's functioning.

+### Msg

 ### Src
-This folder contains all the nodes that make up the main program: "GUI_node" initializes the GUI and deals with the logic behind the graphical elements, which makes the user navigate between windows, write personal informations, select which sensors to use, and so on; the "gestures_nodes" implements the server which manages the request for a random gesture sequence; the "fake_node_imu" creates fake simulated data from the Smartwatch; the "Smartwatch_node" manages data from Smartwatch sensor: it saves data when it is required by user; the "Recorder_IMU" saves data Imu into a Rosbag; the "fake_node_pc" create fake simulated data from the Kinect; the "kinect_node" manages data from Kinect sensor: it saves data when it is required by user; the "Recorder_PC" saves data PointCloud2 into a Rosbag; the "mocap_fake" creates fake simulated data from the Mocap;
-the "Mocap_node" manages data from Mocap sensor: it saves data when it is required by user; the "Recorder_mocap" saves Mocap data into a Rosbag.
+This folder contains all the nodes that make up the main program: "GUI_node" initializes the GUI and deals with the logic behind the graphical elements, which makes the user navigate between windows, write personal informations, select which sensors to use, and so on; the "gestures_nodes" implements the server which manages the request for a random gesture sequence; the "fake_node_imu" creates fake simulated data from the Smartwatch; the "Smartwatch_node" manages data from Smartwatch sensor: it saves data when it is required by user; the "Recorder_IMU" saves data Imu into a Rosbag; the "fake_node_pc" create fake simulated data from the Kinect; the "kinect_node" manages data from Kinect sensor: it saves data when it is required by user; the "Recorder_PC" saves data PointCloud2 into a Rosbag; the "mocap_fake" creates fake simulated data from the Mocap; the "Mocap_node" manages data from Mocap sensor: it saves data when it is required by user; the "Recorder_mocap" saves Mocap data into a Rosbag.
 In addition to these 2 files, there's also the following folder.

 ### Lib